MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 Quick advice
 ------------

-These options appear to perform well in a wide range of scenarios, based on experience and testing from both developers and the `MRtrix3 community <http://community.mrtrix.org>`__.:
+These algorithms appear to perform well in a wide range of scenarios, based on experience and testing from both developers and the `MRtrix3 community <http://community.mrtrix.org>`__.: